LOADING ...

 Specifically I to talk about the "famine"

-About the that there never really was one
+About the fact that there really was one

 was no "famine"

-See Irish people were allowed to eat potatoes
+See Irish people only allowed to eat potatoes

 All of the food, meat, fish, vegetables,